 - We use only independent, state-certified water quality laboratories for testing.

-- We test for more than 100 chemical and pollutants and take approximately 9,000 tests each year.
+- We test for more than 100 chemicals and pollutants and take approximately 9,000 tests each year.

 - An analysis of these water test results can be found in Suburban’s Annual Water Quality Report.